Alejogb1/job-board/blog-data/what-role-does-gemini-20-flash-play-in-coding-tasks-and-real-time-multimodal-interactions.md

 Now imagine that instead of carefully crafting that code you simply described the image processing task you wanted – something like "increase the brightness of this image by 50%" and Gemini 2.0 Flash just spits it out while you’re sipping your coffee that's where the real magic comes in

-Okay one more code snippet lets switch to a little bit of basic data manipulation with python and pandas lets assume we need to summarize data
+ one more code snippet lets switch to a little bit of basic data manipulation with python and pandas lets assume we need to summarize data

 ```python
 import pandas as pd